Case Overview

 Waddell Phillips has joined forces with Howie, Sacks & Henry, and Beyond Law to launch a class action against Dr. Martin Jugenburg (the self-styled “Dr. 6ix”).
 The claim alleges that during the period from January 1, 2017 to December 13, 2018, Dr. Jugenburg operated video surveillance cameras throughout his clinic including in the private consultation rooms, and in the operating theatre.
 The claim asserts that there were no warning signs about the surveillance cameras, and patients were not provided with the opportunity to opt out of being under surveillance while at the clinic, which was a breach of the patients’ privacy.

 The action was certified as a class proceeding by order of the Superior Court of Justice on May 10, 2021.
-Notice of the certification will be sent to affected class member once the form of the order is approved by the Court.

 The Facts